typed-graphql-builder/typed-graphql-builder/README.md

 # Typed GraphQL Builder

-A GraphQL query builder compatible with all popular clients that replaces `gql` strings or .graphql files with pure typescript.
-Generate a compact api file from your schema, then write queries in pure typescript.
-The generated queries are compatible with any `TypedDocumentNode`-compatible library such as apollo, urql, requst.
+A GraphQL query builder compat that replaces `gql` strings or .graphql files with pure typescript.
+Compatible with any `TypedDocumentNode`-compatible library such as Apollo Client, Urql, requst.

 ## Generating the API